luispuerto/luispuerto-net/_posts/2017-10-14-installing-raspbian-stretch-in-a-raspberry-without-keyboard-and-external-screen.md

 ## Getting ready

-The first thing you need to do is download the OS image from the <a href="https://www.raspberrypi.org/downloads/raspbian/" target="_blank" rel="noopener">Raspberry Pi site</a>, where at least in my case I chose the desktop one, and you should too if you want to have a desktop where you log in later, even if it's just remotely.
+The first thing you need to do is download the OS image from the [Raspberry Pi site](https://www.raspberrypi.org/downloads/raspbian/), where at least in my case I chose the desktop one, and you should too if you want to have a desktop where you log in later, even if it's just remotely.

 To flash the OS in the memory card you can just use [Etcher](https://etcher.io), what makes thinks a little bit easier.
 You just have drag and drop the unzipped image to the app window and then choose the flash card you want to put the OS in, after you've inserted it in the computer.
 Once you have flashed the card and to make it possible to log in after in the OS from the ssh console you have to create a file named "ssh" without extension in the root of the FAT partition of the card.
 The FAT partition is the one that you can access from your Mac after you flash OS in the card.
 You can do it in the terminal using this command: